-One key aspect of our approach are the patent outlines, which simulate the patent attorney's input to the system in production settings.
-Examples are shown in Figure \ref{fig:generation_approach} and Appendix \ref{sec:patent_outline_appendix}.
-They provide the model with the target headings, as well as bullet points summarizing the document structure and high-level content of every section.

-For automatically generating the outlines for \DatasetName, we leverage the original patents and Llama-3 70B \cite{dubeyLlamaHerdModels2024}.
-We provide the prompt in Appendix \ref{sec:summary_prompt_appendix}.
-To ensure that the model adheres to the output format, we use SGLang \cite{zhengEfficientlyProgrammingLarge2023} for constrained decoding.
-We enforce a fixed number of bullet points $n_\text{bullets}$ per section, where $n_\text{bullets}$ is proportional to the length of the text in that section ($n_\text{chars}$).
+\textbf{Outline Generation. } Outlines consist of target headings and short bullet points summarizing the document structure and high-level content of every section (see \Cref{fig:generation_approach} and \Cref{sec:patent_outline_appendix}).
+For \DatasetName, we generate them automatically from the original patents using Llama-3 70B \cite{dubeyLlamaHerdModels2024}.
+In practice, they are provided by the user.
+To ensure that the model adheres to the desired output format, we use SGLang \cite{zhengEfficientlyProgrammingLarge2023} for constrained decoding.
+We enforce a fixed number of bullet points $n_\text{bullets}$ per section, where $n_\text{bullets}$ is proportional to the length of the text in that section ($n_\text{chars}$) and defined as

 where $l$ is the number of characters that each bullet point summarizes on average.
-We create outlines in three levels of granularity: \textit{long} ($l$=500, avg.\ 150 items), \textit{medium} ($l$=1000, avg.\ 74 items) and \textit{short} ($l$=2000, avg.\ 37 items), see Table~\ref{tab:dataset_stats}.
-For each section (identified by a heading), we additionally provide the number of characters in the original patent, which can function as the \textit{desired content lengths} during generation.
-In a practical application setting, the patent attorney would provide them alongside the outlines.
+We create outlines with three levels of granularity: \textit{long} ($l$=500, avg.\ 150 items), \textit{medium} ($l$=1000, avg.\ 74 items) and \textit{short} ($l$=2000, avg.\ 37 items), see \Cref{tab:dataset_stats}.
+The average bullet point length is 5.4 $\pm$ 2.3 words.
+For each section, we additionally provide the number of characters in the original patent to signal the desired content lengths during generation.